kedro-org/kedro/docs/source/deployment/databricks.md

 ![](../meta/images/databricks_shiny_command.png)

-When you click on the Shiny app link and it will open a browser with an example Shiny app running.
+When you click on the Shiny app link, it will open a browser with an example Shiny app running.
 Now edit the port at the end of the URL and change it to 4141.

 ![](../meta/images/databricks_kedro_viz.gif)